pcordone/CS573-Fall-2021-project/README.md

 ## Open Questions

 Once concern is I don't have a lot of data (twenty four points for each account).
 I also don't have data for a wide variety of accounts publically availabe to render the visualization with.
 I am working on getting a larger dataset from work that can be made publically available.
 I could test it out on datasets at work and likely capture the rendering without concern of exposing information.

+## Schedule of Deliverables
+Week 7
+* First draft of porting stacked bar chart to radial bar chart.<br>

+Week 8
+* Fix issues with radial stacked bar chart
+  * Fix bugs with the yaxis radial labels not showing.
+  * Fix the bug with the lines being overwritten by the pie wedges.
+  * Get the y label text and title to showup.<br>

+Week 9
+* Port the code to react.
+  * Complete learning what I need to in order to get the code to work in react.<br>

+Week 10
+* Finish the port of the code to react and fix any bugs.<br>

+Week 10
+* Add the additional menus for choosing the period and all accounts.<br>

+Week 11
+* Add the choice of period cycle selection.<br>

+Week 12
+* Host the visualization on github.<br>

+Week 13
+* Tryout different animations to decide on which work best.<br>

+Week 14
+* Test on different datasets and fix any bugs.<br>

+Week 15
+* Buffer to all for project slipage or improve interactions.